A Taste of Jamaica: Jerk Chicken Recipe

-We know that guests are going to expect certain iconic foods when they come to our island, and we like to deliver.
-Though the best way to get an authentic taste of Jamaican “jerk” is to visit us in person, here’s a recipe you can try at home … just to whet your appetite for the real stuff!
+We know that guests look forward to certain iconic foods when they come to our island, and we like to deliver.
+Though the best way to get an authentic taste of Jamaican “jerk” is to visit us in person, here’s a recipe you can try at home!

 INGREDIENTS: